Last Updated on October 19, 2020

 EMF Safety Concerns

-With EMF and wireless technology becoming more a part of everyday life, we are increasingly exposed to these health hazards on a daily basis and need to be aware of EMF protection.
+With EMF and wireless technology becoming more a part of everyday life, we are increasingly exposed to these health hazards on a daily basis and should think about using EMF protection in our lives.
 The BioInitiative Report stresses that current safety standards are inadequate, and need to be updated urgently to protect people from the dangers of EMF exposure.
 “There is now much more evidence of risks to health affecting billions of people world-wide,” says David O. Carpenter, MD, and co-editor of the 2012 report.
 “The status quo is not acceptable in light of the evidence for harm.”